 The TRS Control subfield of the last or only frame.

-An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield set to 0 ( random access for associated STAs) shall ensure that the duration of the PPDU that follows AssocUoraBSYM is greater than or equal to the largest MinTrigProcTime of all associated HE STAs.
+An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield set to 0 (i.e., anRA-RU for associated STAs) shall ensure that the duration of the PPDU that follows AssocUoraBSYM is greater than or equal to the largest MinTrigProcTime of all associated HE STAs.
 AssocUoraBSYM is the OFDM symbol of the PPDU that contains either the last bit of SCH when BCC is used to encode the PSDU or the last coded bit of the LDPC codeword that encodes the last bit of SCH when LDPC is used to encode the PSDU, where SCH is the last User Info field with AID12 subfield equal to 0.

-An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield set to 2045 (random access for unassociated STAs) should ensure that the duration of the PPDU that follows UnassocUoraBSYM is at least 16 µs.
+An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield set to 2045 (i.e., an RA-RU for unassociated STAs) should ensure that the duration of the PPDU that follows UnassocUoraBSYM is at least 16 µs.
 UnassocUoraBSYM is the OFDM symbol of the PPDU that contains either the last bit of SCH when BCC is used to encode the PSDU or the last coded bit of the LDPC codeword that encodes the last bit of SCH when LDPC is used to encode the PSDU, where SCH is the last User Info field with AID12 subfield equal to 2045.

 Trigger frame format